davidbroughsmyth/vsdsquadron-mini-research/uart_poc/README.md

 | GND              | GND                   |
 | 3.3V             | 3.3V                  |

+*Caution*: The VSDsquadron Mini is a +3.3V device.
+The USB to UART converter is powering all devices, so make sure to use the 3.3V from the USB to UART converter and not +5v.
+When programmiing the VSDsquadron Mini via the usb c, I still have the USB to UART converter wired up but not plugged into any USB socket.

 ![image](../images/uart_usb.jpg)

 ## Serial Monitor
 You can use any serial monitor to see the UART communication.
-The following command will help you to open the serial monitor.
+The following command are what I use.

 For Linux/MacOs, where you will need to find the correct /dev/tty.usb* device:
 ```shell